SulmanK/concept_visualizer/docs/backend/cloud_run/worker/main.md

 def http_endpoint(request: Any) -> Dict[str, str]:
     """HTTP handler for health checks.

-    Cloud Run will use this endpoint to verify that the instance is healthy.
+    Cloud Functions will use this endpoint to verify that the instance is healthy.

     Args:
         request: HTTP request object